How does a Workers’ Comp claim work?

 If you’ve suffered an injury at work and need medical treatment, something you’re likely to think about soon after you get hurt is your medical expenses.
 You may wonder how you arrange for your company to pay the costs under its workmen's compensation policy.
 Fortunately, the process is relatively simple and straightforward.

 Let’s say you’re an employee, and you fall and break your arm while performing a work task.
-The workmen’s comp claims process gets underway with these five main steps:
+The workers' comp claims process gets underway with these five main steps:

 1. The injury occurs.
 You are hurt and get treatment at a hospital or other medical facility.